No AI permissions given, ever.

 “Ain’t no signal, and I don’t—”

-“Yeah!” her good Samaritan called back.
+“Yeah!” her Good Samaritan called back.
 “We’re coming now!”

-Pennie reached out to the man with her good arm and linked her elbow with his.
-He led her closer to the stopped trucks and then across, weaving between stopped and damaged vehicles.
+“Okay… Um, okay.
+I guess I have some numbers memorized.”
+Pennie slipped her keys into her coat pocket and reached out with her good arm, linking her elbow with his.
+He led her closer to the stopped trucks and then across the lanes, weaving between stopped and damaged vehicles.
 They passed between the guardrail and the line of trucks.
+“Where are the truck drivers?”

 “Most of them parked their trucks and left on out of here.
 Had getaway drivers parked just past the stopping point.
 One’s dead, though.
 Came back to get something and someone shot him.”